-In this course, we take a ‘One Health’ approach to understanding antimicrobial resistance: We consider the important roles that humans, animals, and the environment play in the emergence and spread of antimicrobial resistance.
+In this course, we take a ‘One Health’ approach to understanding antimicrobial resistance (AMR).
+We consider the important roles that humans, animals, and the environment play in the emergence and spread of AMR.

-Antimicrobial resistance (AMR) is therefore recognised as a significant global threat to healthcare and society.
+AMR is therefore recognised as a significant global threat to healthcare and society.
 AMR is a leading cause of death globally and has been referred to as a ‘silent pandemic’.
-Recent estimates suggest that 5 million people die each year from antibacterial resistant infections, with the cumulative impact upon the global economy placed at $100 trillion by the year 2050.
-AMR was added to the UK National Risk Register in 2014, alongside climate change, pandemic influenza, and terrorism.

 This course requires no prior knowledge of microbiology.
 It is ideal for those who are new to the topic or are taking an interdisciplinary approach to understanding and tackling AMR, including: